spufidoo/Zowe-Explorer-Extension/README.md

 # Extension Template for Zowe Explorer

-This repository can be used if you want to extend the capabiliites of Zowe Explorer.
+This repository can be used if you want to extend the capabilities of Zowe Explorer.